avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 For a `RegisterL1ValidatorTx` to be valid, `Signer` must be a valid proof-of-possession of the `blsPublicKey` defined in the `RegisterL1ValidatorMessage` contained in the transaction.

 After a `RegisterL1ValidatorTx` is accepted, the P-Chain must be willing to sign a `L1ValidatorRegistrationMessage` for the given `validationID` with `registered` set to `true`.
-This remains the case until the time at which the Subnet Validator is removed from the validator set using a `SetL1ValidatorWeightTx`, as described below.
+This remains the case until the time at which the validator is removed from the validator set using a `SetL1ValidatorWeightTx`, as described below.

-When it is known that a given `validationID` _is not and never will be_ an existing validation period for a Subnet, the P-Chain must be willing to sign a `L1ValidatorRegistrationMessage` for the `validationID` with `registered` set to `false`.
-This could be the case if the `expiry` time of the message has passed prior to the message being delivered in a `RegisterL1ValidatorTx`, or if the Subnet Validator was successfully registered and then later removed.
+When it is known that a given `validationID` _is not and never will be_ registered, the P-Chain must be willing to sign a `L1ValidatorRegistrationMessage` for the `validationID` with `registered` set to `false`.
+This could be the case if the `expiry` time of the message has passed prior to the message being delivered in a `RegisterL1ValidatorTx`, or if the validator was successfully registered and then later removed.
 This enables the P-Chain to prove to validator managers that a validator has been removed or never added.
 The P-Chain must refuse to sign any `L1ValidatorRegistrationMessage` where the `validationID` does not correspond to an active validator and the `expiry` is in the future.

 #### `SetL1ValidatorWeightTx`

-`SetL1ValidatorWeightTx` is used to modify the voting weight of a Subnet Validator.
+`SetL1ValidatorWeightTx` is used to modify the voting weight of a validator.
 The specification of this transaction is:

 ```golang
 type SetL1ValidatorWeightTx struct {